Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/KroneckerProduct/finding.rst

-Finding a corresponding Sympy function and Wikipedia name for ``KroneckerProduct``
+Finding a corresponding SymPy function and Wikipedia name for ``KroneckerProduct``
 ==================================================================================

 Going to a `SymPy search page